flopezag/tutorials.secured-OrionLD/docs/index.md

 #### :one: Response

-The response header returns an `X-Subject-token` which identifies who has logged on the application.
+The response header returns an `X-Subject-Token` which identifies who has logged on the application.
 This token is required in all subsequent requests to gain access

 ```bash